vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

 === "iOS"

     Since version 9, the Document Reader is built on a **provider model**.
-Instead of a single, Regula-specific configuration, you pick the provider(s) you want to use and pass them to the Enrolment initialization.
+Instead of a single, fixed configuration, you pick the provider(s) you want to use and pass them to the Enrolment initialization.
 Each provider has its own setup and is supplied through the `documentScanProvider` (OCR/MRZ) and `documentRFIDProvider` (RFID/NFC) parameters of `Enrolment.shared.initWith(...)`.